 Their rivalry escalated for years.
 They are a very good example of what scientists should not do.
 Their bitter bone war led to the destruction of good scientific information and their personal lives.

 Their final efforts to destroy each other left them both without family or funding and with permanently ruined reputations.
 Because of a government funding scandal, many of Marsh’s fossils were even taken away.
 Cope died at the young age of 56, and Marsh at the age of 67, just a few years later.

-I would like to think that, as Christians, creationists would not get into nasty disputes with each other like Marsh and Cope did, but being Christians doesn’t mean we aren’t sinful humans.
+I would like to think that, as Christians, creationists would not get into nasty disputes with each other as Marsh and Cope did, but being Christians doesn’t mean we aren’t sinful humans.
 It’s important to remember that we are all inclined to pride, selfishness, and bitterness like Marsh and Cope.
 We are all in desperate need of God’s mercy for our daily lives.
-Let us learn from these pioneers of paleontology and choose to live more humbly like our Lord and Savior Who took the punishment we rightfully deserve.
+Let us learn from these pioneers of paleontology and choose to live more humbly like our Lord and Savior, who took the punishment we rightfully deserve.

 Let this mind be in you which was also in Christ Jesus: Who, being in the form of God, thought it not robbery to be equal with God: but made Himself of no reputation, and took upon Hi the form of a servant, and was made in the likeness of me: and being found in fashion as a man, He humbled Himself, and became obedient unto death, even the death of the cross.
 Philippians 2:4-8